shaikhshahbaz4022/Tacnique_Task_Management_API/README.md

 ```

+## Deployment

+You can access the live demo of the Tacnique Task Management API by [clicking here](https://task-management-api-cjuu.onrender.com/).
+Explore the API's features and functionalities in action!

 ## Authentication

 Certain endpoints in this API require authentication to ensure security.
 To obtain access to these endpoints, you need to obtain a JSON Web Token (JWT) by logging in.
 Once you have the token, include it in the `Authorization` header of your requests to access authenticated endpoints.